Castle Rock, Karnataka

 Castle Rock is a village in the Uttara Kannada district of the Indian state of Karnataka.
 The village is located in the Western Ghats on the state's border with Goa - at an elevation of 621 m (2,040 ft).

 Located in a heavily forested area, Castle Rock's vegetation is moist tropical deciduous.
 Manganese mines form the main economy of the region.
 The village lies within the Dandeli Tiger Reserve.

+History

+For many years, the village marked international border between Portuguese-held Goa and British-held India.
+Transit between Portuguese India's Goa territory and British India (till Indian independence) and later between Portuguese India's Goa territory and India till Annexation of Goa, was treated similar to international travel.
+All the formalities of international travel including customs checks and verification of travel documents were carried out at Castle Rock.